-Press Utility \rightarrow DispSet to enter the display setting interface.
+When the Shift key is illuminated, press Pulse/Utility → DispSet to enter the display setting interface.

 1. Brightness Setting

 Tap the Brightness parameter input field and use the numeric keypad to modify the brightness.
 The range is from 1% to 100%.
 The default is 50%.
 This setting is stored in non-volatile memory and will not be affected by the "restore to defaults" operation.